Varnam (1989 film)

 Varnam (Colour) is a 1989 Malayalam-language psychological drama film starting Jayaram and Suresh Gopi.
 As the directorial debut of film director Ashokan, the film received critical acclaim and was well received.

 Plot

 Haridas moves to the city after his twin sister's death.
-Still struggling to keep his past, Haridas meet and fall in love with Ammu, the daughter of Major M.K.
+Still struggling to keep his past, he meets and falls in love with Ammu, the daughter of Major M.K.
 Nair.
-He learns that a local politician has cheated him out of a job to Manu, his classmate from college, and also suspects he killed his sister.
+He learns that a local politician has cheated him out of a job with Manu, his classmate from college, and also suspects he killed his sister.